 The renewable energy assets portfolio currently has interests in four wind farms through two limited partnerships.
 The fund’s solar interests are held via FIM Solar Distribution LLP which owns and operates six large-scale ground-mounted solar parks.
 Circa 50% of revenue from these assets is index-linked to RPI, providing a high degree of protection from inflation.

 If the current fundraise is successful, the manager expects to use £12.4 million to invest in two additional wind farms (the purchase of which is already being negotiated) and FIM Solar Distribution LLP.

 This is a Scottish limited partnership.
 Investors will be allotted "D" Additional Limited Partnership Shares.
 The first distribution is planned for May 2021.

 This investment is available to Wealth Club clients who have successfully completed an Elective Professional Client Application.

 This is a long-term and illiquid investment, only available to investors classified as Elective Professional Clients.
+It is an unregulated collective investment scheme.
 Capital is at risk.
 Returns are not guaranteed.

 Many factors could affect the performance of the fund.
 Please read carefully section seven of the information memorandum for more details on the risks.